weirdwizardthomas/azurecup-2021-triumviratus/README.md

 - [x] Remove the need to include a folder of classes for a classifier (Have a 'hard coded' list stored, or maybe provide file with list at runtime?
 FOLDER WITH CLASS NAMES MAY NOT BE AVAILABLE, ESPECIALLY IF NO TRAINING OCCURS AND MODEL IS JUST PROVIDED).
-- [x] Split training and the main loop into separate files.
+- [x] Split the training and the main loop into separate files.
-- [x] Create a config file for backend.
+- [x] Create a config file for the backend.